annashipman/mac_setup/docs/1Password_setup.md

 On old Mac:
 Create a folder on Desktop called 1Password.
 Run 1Password
-Go to Preferences > Sync - select Folder sync, select the 1Password folder you just created.
+Go to Settings > Sync - select Folder sync, select the 1Password folder you just created.
 Allow time for the sync.
 Quit 1Password.